jonytipton/GeneBank/README.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Files:
 Btree.java: An implementation of a BTree for GeneBanks.
-inner class (BTreeNode): A Node class used by the BTree.
+Inner Class (BTreeNode): A Node class used by the BTree.

 TreeObject.java: Object class used by BTree.java.

 BTreeCacheNode.java: Cache for BTreeNode.
-inner class (BTreeCache): Cache for BTree.
+Inner Class (BTreeCache): Cache for BTree.

 GBFileConvert.java: Class to represent Gene Sequences (converts from String to binary long).